Tim Krul: Brighton & Hove Albion

 On 31 August 2017, Krul signed for Premier League club Brighton & Hove Albion on a season-long loan, reuniting him with former Newcastle manager Chris Hughton.
 On 19 September, he made his debut for the club in an EFL Cup third round tie against AFC Bournemouth.
 The following day, he signed a permanent deal with Brighton, ending his twelve-year association with Newcastle.
 At the end of the season, Krul left the club.

 Norwich City

 Krul signed for Championship club Norwich City on 24 July 2018 on a two-year contract.
 He signed a new three-year contract in June 2019.
 Krul was named Norwich City's Player of the Season in the club's 2019–20 campaign, making him only the fifth ever different goalkeeper to win the Barry Butler memorial trophy.

+Krul remained Norwich's starting keeper for the 2020–21 season.
+He would suffer a hamstring injury in November in a game against Stoke City, being replaced by Michael McGovern.
+He proceeded to miss a number of games between then and the end of January, with McGovern or Daniel Barden deputising, but eventually regained his place as Norwich won the Championship and promotion back to the Premier League.

+Krul was once again the first choice goalkeeper for the 2021–22 season but Norwich now had Angus Gunn as an alternative.
+After a run of poor results, Krul was absent from two games in December with Gunn played instead.
+Krul would regain his place for the next two games, only to suffer a late injury in a game against Everton.
+He would be out of the side until March, retaining his place as Norwich were relegated back to the Championship at the first attempt.

+The following season would again see Krul start as first choice but his days as Norwich's No.1 were drawing to an end.
+Following a 3–2 home defeat by Preston North End, Krul was replaced by Gunn in the starting line-up.
+He was restored to the side by new manager David Wagner for his first game in charge, ironically against Preston, with Norwich winning the game 4–0.
+This was to be short-lived however, and Krul made his final appearance for Norwich two games later, in a 3–0 defeat to Burnley.

+Luton Town

+On 17 August 2023, Krul signed for newly promoted Premier League club Luton Town with an undisclosed contract length.
+On 9 May 2025, the club announced Krul would be released in June when his contract expired.

+On 23 September 2025, Krul officially announced his retirement from professional football at the age of 37.